chriswendt/ietf/draft-ietf-stir-passport.md

 	{"iat":"1443208345","otn":"12155551212","duri":"sip:alice@example.com"}

-Encodeing this with the UTF8 and BASE64 encoding produces this value:
+Encoding this with the UTF8 and BASE64 encoding produces this value:

 	eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9